equinox-project/equinox-js/docs/docs/core-concepts/decider.md

 explained in his article, a Decider for a counter whose values must be between 0 and 10 could look like this:

+EquinoxJS uses the decider as the core domain primitive, but deliberately keeps the programming model a little looser than some command-centric presentations of event sourcing.
+The library does not require a single command union or a single handler API shape.

 ```ts
 type Event = { type: "Incremented" } | { type: "Decremented" }
 type Command = { type: "Increment" } | { type: "Decrement" }